docker/docs/ee/ucp/authorization/define-roles.md

 > **Some important rules regarding roles**:
 > - Roles are always enabled.
-> - Roles cannot be edited--they must be deleted and recreated.
+> - Roles can't be edited.
+To edit a role, you must delete and recreate it.
-> - Roles used within a grant can only be deleted after first deleting the grant.
+> - Roles used within a grant can be deleted only after first deleting the grant.
 > - Only administrators can create and delete roles.

 {% endif %}